AlexVCS/100-days-of-code/log.md

 **Thoughts** I love getting functions to work as I'd like them to, it feels great!

 **Link(s) to work**: N/A (for now)

+### Day 26: November 27th, 2020

+**Today's Progress**: Removed unnecessary code for the shopping list.
+Baby steps haha but the console is happier now.
+Working to debug code for Full Stack Open, gotta love & trust the process.

+**Thoughts** Bugs are my arch nemesis and I will face them head on!

+**Link(s) to work**: N/A (for now)